Trail descriptions in and around the San Francisco Bay Area

 Helen Putnam Regional Park is a small county park in Petaluma.
 It doesn't have too many trails.
 Adding up the lengths of all the trail segments shown on the park map yields a total of only about 5.5 miles.
 (It's only a coincidence that the length of this ride is almost exactly the same.)
 While there aren't too many trails, none of the existing trails are closed to bikes and most of these trails are singletrack.
 You'll probably need to do multiple repetitions of any route(s) in order to add up to a significant ride length, but it can be done.
 This is not enough to make this park a destination for bikers from distant areas, but it does make it a very decent option for locals, especially when you consider that the park is so close to Petaluma that many people can ride here all the way from home, do some trail mileage, and then pedal back home.

 This park is quite often pointed out as an option suitable for beginners.
 The truth of that depends a lot on the kind of beginner you're talking about.
 It's true that the trails in this park don't feature any long climbs (though there are a few short ones; some steep), most trails aren't too technical, and don't feature any rock gardens or many drops (except for one or two), and from that point of view, it's relatively friendly to beginners.
 However, a true beginner who has not done any significant amount of trail riding will still find serious challenges and scary moments here.
-Some of the singletrack in the park have sections that are narrow enough to make beginners nervous, they are occasionally off-camber, and there are some rutted trail sections (though that could change seasonally) and a couple of seriously steep surprise spots where beginners who are reckless enough to carry too much speed could get into trouble.
+Some of the singletrack in the park has sections that are narrow enough to make beginners nervous, they are occasionally off-camber, and there are some rutted trail sections (though that could change seasonally) and a couple of seriously steep surprise spots where beginners who are reckless enough to carry too much speed could get into trouble.
 Plenty of trails at Helen Putnam also feature wooden planks or thin logs laid across the trail periodically, presumably to control erosion.
 Experienced riders might not think twice about these, but many of these could make novice riders hesitate.

 This is not to say that Helen Putnam is not good for beginners, though.
 It's just that truly "green" riders will still have plenty of things to pay attention to, and they may have to stop and walk across many more spots than a seasoned rider would expect them to, after first seeing this park.
 Beginner riders are welcome here, but they shouldn't expect "a walk in the park".